LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Why did my credit score drop when I paid off my car early?

 Credit score algorithms are complex, and every borrower’s situation is different.
-If your car loan was your only installment loan, closing it reduced your credit mix, which accounts for 10% of your score.
+If your car loan was your only installment loan, closing it reduces your credit mix, which accounts for 10% of your score.
 Paying off a loan can also reduce the overall length of your open credit accounts, another factor used to calculate your score.

 Photo credit: iStock/Pofuduk Images